 Your professional profile is your elevator pitch, professional summary or resume introduction.
-This is the first section at the top of your resume, so it is a great place to start planting the seed about your career change.
-By that I mean, you don't have to go into a huge amount of detail, but you should at least MENTION your transition.
+This is the first section at the top of your resume, so it's a great place to start planting the seed about your career change.
+By that I mean, you don't have to go into a huge amount of detail.
+But you should at least MENTION your transition.
 Here is one example of how I have done this:

 4. YOUR OBJECTIVE

-If you are going to include an Objective in your resume you should draw attention to the fact that you are transitioning from one industry or role to another and give a short, sharp and succinct reason for the transition.
-Remember that your Objective should only be one short paragraph – this is not the time or the place to start waffling on about advice you received from your grandmother.
+If you are going to include an Objective in your resume you should draw attention to the fact that you are transitioning from one industry or role to another.
+Give a short, sharp and succinct reason for the transition.
+Remember that your Objective should only be one short paragraph.
+This is not the time or the place to start waffling on about advice you received from your grandmother.

 5. YOUR EXPERIENCE

 In a standard resume, you should be including a short 1-2 sentence introduction to your role before creating a bullet point list of your tasks and responsibilities.
-However, when you are changing careers, the tasks and responsibilities that you held in your previous roles are of less importance and your employer is going to be focused on your transferable skills; the things that you can do that demonstrate that you are likely to be capable in this new industry or role.
-There are a couple of ways that you can highlight your transferable skills in your experience section.
+However, when you are changing careers, the tasks and responsibilities that you held in your previous roles are of less importance.
+Your employer is going to be focused on your transferable skills; the things that you can do that demonstrate that you are likely to be capable in this new industry or role.
+There are a couple of ways you can highlight your transferable skills in your experience section.

-The second way that you can highlight your transferable skills in the Experience section of your resume is to flip it on its head and not talk about your experience, but focus on the transferable skills that you developed in that role.
-It still falls under your Experience, but instead of providing a list of the tasks and responsibilities you held in that role, you are going to focus on the skills you developed that are related to your new position.
-You should still start off with the 1-2 sentence introduction about your role and least into your bullet pointed list of transferable skills.
+The second way that you can highlight your transferable skills in the Experience section of your resume is to flip it on its head and not talk about your experience.
+Instead, focus on the transferable skills that you developed in that role.
+It still falls under your Experience.
+But instead of providing a list of the tasks and responsibilities you held in that role, you are going to focus on the skills you developed that are related to your new position.
+Start off with the 1-2 sentence introduction about your role and then a bullet pointed list of transferable skills.